simonmichael/hledger/doc/ISSUES.md

 Some ideas in 2024-01:

-- Maintain ratio of user-visible bugfixes to new features, eg above 10:1 (a new master merge test, human checked)
+- Maintain ratio of user-visible bugfixes to new features, eg above 10:1 (a new main merge test, human checked)
 - A release cycle with no new features
 - Alternate bugfix and feature release cycles
 - Set bug count targets